A Passionate Team of Advocates CONTACT US TODAY

 The time that you are required to have the IID installed in your vehicle begins after sentencing, and before you can apply for any type of driver’s license, including an occupational license.
 There is an initial installation fee, a monthly maintenance fee, and a removal fee.
 Specific questions about the IID, where to get it installed, and estimates of the cost are available from the Wisconsin Department of Motor Vehicles (DMV) website

 The IID order applies to all vehicles registered in your name, unless you have a court-ordered exemption.
 You should advise your attorney of the number of cars registered in your name, including collector cars, vehicles being restored, vehicles that you do not have access to, and motorcycles.
+It's also common for people to co-sign on a car for a child or loved one; this means that the vehicle is registered in your name and that person will need to install a device unless this is addressed in advance.
 It is important to address this issue with your attorney prior to the sentencing hearing.
 If you do not have any vehicles registered in your name, your driving privileges are still limited to operating only vehicles that have an IID installed for the length of the court order.

 In addition, while you are required to have an IID installed in your vehicle, you are also subject to a lower blood alcohol concentration of .02.
 This means that, if you are stopped for drunk driving while you have the IID installed or during the period you are limited to operating only vehicle with one installed, you can also be charged with operating while intoxicated/OWI if you have more than a .02 blood alcohol concentration.
 This is a felony offense, and you could face a mandatory minimum penalty of 6 months jail and a maximum of 6 years in prison.